Tahul/style-dictionary-esm/README.md

 I would happily move this work as a PR on the original repo, if this work makes sense in the original project roadmap!

 This is an initial step in doing a [Vite plugin](https://vitejs.dev/plugins) for [Style Dictionary](https://github.com/amzn/style-dictionary).

+## Todos

+- Improve tree-shaking
+  - Moving formats per-file and require none by default
+  - Avoid relying on global export
+- Avoid relying on `fs` globally, but instead support unified storage layer
+- Make tests paralellizable, currently `threads` has to be set to `false` due to `fs` mismatchs

 ## License